 Post-project adjustments: Once your project concludes, reassess.
 Your rejuvenated home might necessitate higher coverage, ensuring you’re not left underinsured.

-Moreover, if you vacate your property during extensive renovations, ensure your coverage isn’t jeopardized.
+If you vacate your property during extensive renovations, ensure your coverage isn’t jeopardized.
 Some policies might have stipulations about homes left unoccupied for extended durations.

 Conclusion